apache/flink/docs/content/docs/dev/datastream/user_defined_functions.md

 different operator functions of your job.
 Flink will internally merge all accumulators with the same name.

-A note on accumulators and iterations: Currently the result of accumulators is only available after the overall job has ended.
-We plan to also make the result of the previous iteration available in the next iteration.
-You can use
-{{< gh_link file="/flink-java/src/main/java/org/apache/flink/api/java/operators/IterativeDataSet.java#L98" name="Aggregators" >}}
-to compute per-iteration statistics and base the termination of iterations on such statistics.

 __Custom accumulators:__

 To implement your own accumulator you simply have to write your implementation of the Accumulator